Davidasx/flask-gpt/README.md

 See [installation.md](installation.md) for installation instructions.

+## Features

+- Chat with GPT and every model that supports OpenAI-style API.
+- Let the model search online for information with DuckDuckGo.
+- Generate images with FLUX.

 ## Implementation

 Frontend: HTML, CSS, and Javascript to receive user messages and send them to the backend.